mamei16/LLM_Web_search/README.md

 ```regexp
 [Ss]earch_web\((?:["'])(.*)(?:["'])\)
 ```
-Note: Since the text in each chat message shown in the web UI is rendered as markdown, multiple spaces are shown as a single space.
-So, if you think a specific LLM reply should have been matched by the regex, but wasn't, try allowing multiple spaces to be matched (as shown in the regex above).
 ### Reading web pages
 Experimental support exists for extracting the full text content from a webpage.
 The default regex to use this functionality is: